ionutMan07/Homework_W1_Blog/README.md

-# homework informal school of IT week 1
+# Homework Informal sc. of IT week 1
-Blog
+Simple Blog